SadhanaDas/SadhanaDas/README.md

 Here are some ideas to get you started: -->

-- Currently working as Associate Product Analyst at Conde Nast Technology Lab
+- Currently working as Product Analyst at Conde Nast Technology Lab
 - 🔭 I worked as an intern at HighRadius Corporation Pvt.
 Ltd.
 - 🌱 I’m currently learning ReactJS
 - 💬 Ask me about my work, new tech around the corner